Laboratory Electrophoresis Units

 Manufacturer for Electrophoresis Units

-Gel electrophoresis systems are devices used in the laboratory for gel electrophoresis, a technique in which a gel is used as the carrier medium.
-Agarose or polyacrylamide forms a close-knit network that slows down the molecules to be separated during their migration in the electrical field.
+Gel electrophoresis systems are laboratory devices used in the laboratory for gel electrophoresis, a procedure in which a gel is used as a carrier medium.
+Agarose or polyacrylamide form a close-meshed network in the compound, which slows down the molecules to be separated as they migrate [migrate] in the electric field.

-Agarose gel: Agarose gels have relatively large pores.
-The pore size can be regulated by way of the agarose concentration.
-1% gels have pore size of around 150 nanometers, 0.15% gels of around 500 nm.
+Agarose gels have large pores and the pore size can be controlled by the concentration of agarose.
+1% gels have pore sizes around 150 nanometres , 0.15% gels around 500 nm.
 Agarose gel electrophoresis is suitable for the separation of DNA and larger protein molecules.
-The main area of application is the separation of nucleic acids.
+The main application is the separation of nucleic acids.

-Polyacrylamide gel: polyacrylamide gels are produced through the polymerisation of acrylamide.
-They have much smaller pores of between 3 and 6 nanometres.
-The pore size depends on the degree of cross-linking.
-Polyacrylamide electrophoresis is frequently used in the separation of smaller protein molecules.
+Polyacrylamide gels are produced by the polymerisation of acrylamide.
+They have much smaller pores between 3 and 6 nanometres.
+The pore size depends on acrylamide concentration as well as the degree of cross-linking.
+Polyacrylamide gel electrophoresis is often used in the separation of smaller protein molecules.

 Gel electrophoresis systems - types

-Our gel electrophoresis apparatuses are characterised by their robust design, long service life and reliability - as well as the possibility of replacing or adding individual parts.
-Depending on the electrophoresis system, you can order various components and electrophoresis accessories such a glass plates, electrophoresis chambers, combs, gel carriers, gel pouring systems, gel pouring ramps, spacer sets, contrast plates and other accessories for the gel electrophoresis systems that we offer.
+Depending on the electrophoresis system, you can order different components and electrophoresis equipment accessories such as different glass plates, electrophoresis chambers, combs, gel carriers, gel casting systems, gel casting ramps, spacer sets, contrast plates - and other accessories for the offered gel electrophoresis systems.

 Do you have questions about a specific device or are you looking for the right accessories?
 Then do not hesitate to contact us.
 You can reach us by phone at +49 30 403 667 940 or by e-mail at [email protected] - We look forward to hearing from you!